drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

     ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_spacer2.png){: loading=lazy }
 ###### Design of the Salicylamide Molecule

-Sitting in front of the screen, with the model of the disconnected docked moieties into the 3D structure of renin, Cohen and Maibaum searched for spacers that would assemble the two parts in one single molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/design-salicylamide-molecule-2a6a7d67'><i class='fa fa-play' aria-hidden='true'></i></button>Sitting in front of the screen, with the model of the disconnected docked moieties into the 3D structure of renin, Cohen and Maibaum searched for spacers that would assemble the two parts in one single molecule.
 The carboxamidomethylene (CO-NH-CH2) spacer was selected as the best solution; the first molecule that was prepared proved to be active at the nanomolar level.
 This led to a fourth family of inhibitors: the salicylamide series.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.